karthiksaligrama/DynamicLibraryLogger/Readme.md

 ## Disclaimer

 Crash Logger is still work in progress.
-Please use caution while using the code.
+Please excercise caution while using the code.